CymaticLabs/InfluxDBStudio/README.md

 ## Working with Connections

 Right-click when you have a **Connection** node selected in the tree view.
-You will see a context menu of available commands for the server connection.
-These commands are also available at the top of the application on the toolbar.
+You will see a context menu of available commands for the server.
+These commands are also available at the top of the application in the toolbar.
 Find the corresponding toolbar button by matching its icon to the context menu command.

 ![Connection Commands](docs/img/Connections_ContextMenu.png?raw=true "Connection Commands")